projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

    to CR3 and CR8 does not cause a VM-exit.
 However, writes to CR0 and CR4 may cause a VM-exit, which would happen at the spawning and initialization of a new task.

-Isolating the impact of neighbor VMs
+Isolating the Impact of Neighbor VMs
 ************************************

 ACRN makes use of several technologies and hardware features to avoid